springfall2008/batpred/docs/apps-yaml.md

 As described in the [Predbat installation instructions](install.md#solcast-install), Predbat needs a solar forecast in order to predict solar generation and battery charging which can be provided by the Solcast integration.

+By default the template `apps.yaml` is pre-configured to use the [Solcast forecast integration](install.md#solcast-home-assistant-integration-method) for Home Assistant.
-The template `apps.yaml` is pre-configured with regular expressions for the following configuration items that should auto-discover the Solcast entity names.
+The `apps.yaml` contains regular expressions for the following configuration items that should auto-discover the Solcast forecast entity names.
 They are unlikely to need changing although a few people have reported their entity names don't contain 'solcast' so worth checking, or edit if you have non-standard names:

 - **pv_forecast_today** - Entity name for today's Solcast forecast